kwatch/benry-ruby/benry-cmdapp/README.md

 ```

 In above example, `--quiet=on` will be error because option is defined as
-`@option.(:verbose, "-q, --quiet", ...)` which means this option takes no arguments.
+`@option.(:verbose, "-q, --quiet", ...)` which means that this option takes no arguments.
 If you want to allow `--quiet=on`, specify option argument and `type: TrueClass`.